xavimacias365/Notch-Apple-Recipe-Datapack/README.md

 1. Minecraft compatible version = +1.21.X (datapack tested and developed on Minecraft 1.21.5)
 2. Contains a Resourcepack (optional).

-If you find a bug, report it on the [DATAPACK WEBPAGE](https://www.planetminecraft.com/data-pack/notch-apple-recipe/).
+If you find a bug, have any question or suggestion, report it on the [DATAPACK WEBPAGE](https://www.planetminecraft.com/data-pack/notch-apple-recipe/).

 # IMPORTANT! #
 1. The Enchanted Golden Apples found in structures only give the buff if the loot was not generated beforehand (only new generated).
 If you already have this type of apple, execute the following command to update it while selecting the item:

     `/function creeperx365:notch_apple/change_apple`